jchburmester/pomodoro/README.md

 Open topics 10/02
 =================

 !: tf optimizer AdamW is not compatible with tf METAL (for MacOS) !!
 Say this in the report in case they use MacOS.
+(Does not work with tf-macos 2.9.2, tf-metal 0.5.0)

 1. Miro Board: create diagram to show training / logging pipeline.
 [Marlena]
 2. Draft overleaf report
 3. Get GPU logging running [Max]